Kanazawa Castle Park Guide — Hours, Access & 6-Area Walking Route

 Beyond its gates and turrets, the castle's charm lies in its diverse stone masonry techniques — including the precision-cut "Kirikomi-hagi," hexagonal "Kikko-ishi," and the elegant "Shikishi-tanzaku-zumi."
 Visitors can also enjoy the serene waterscape of Gyokusen'inmaru Garden and the enchanting nighttime illumination that highlights the castle's architectural beauty.

-- Honganji followers build Kanazawa Mido
+- 1546: Honganji followers found Kanazawa Mido

 - Kaga Ikko-ikki self-governance